freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/plugins/mpf/index.md

 # Mission Pinball Framework

+MPF is a rich framework that allows to easily implement game logic for existing or completely new pinball machines.
+It's mature, very well documented, and actively maintained.

 VPE connects to MPF using [gRPC](https://grpc.io/), which is a high-performance, low-latency RPC framework.
 It works by VPE launching MPF as a Python process.
 MPF will then spawn a gRPC server, to which VPE connects to.

 There are two situations when this is done: